 How to surrender your pet

 Schedule an appointment – Having detailed information about your pet(s) behavior, health history and other details allows our staff to better assist your animal(s).
-If you are able, please make an appointment to talk with our staff about your pet(s).
+Making an appointment in advance to meet with a member of our Admissions staff saves you time and provides us with the opportunity to learn more about the animal(s).

-Fill out the online form to schedule an appointment to surrender your pet.
-Appointments must be made 24 hours in advance, so same-day appointments cannot be made online.
+Fill out the online form to schedule an appointment to surrender your pet(s).
+Appointments must be made 24 hours in advance.
 Appointment time slots are scheduled 30 minutes apart and offered daily from 9:00 – 11:00 am and 6:00 – 8:00 pm.
 Schedule an appointment today.

-Walk in to our Admissions Center – Our Admissions Center is open 24 hours a day, 7 days a week, including holidays.
+Walk in to our Admissions Center – If you are unable to schedule an advance appointment, our Admissions Center is open 24 hours a day, 7 days a week, including holidays.

-- Pet records – Bring a copy of your pet’s vaccination and veterinary records to your appointment.
+- Pet records – Bring a copy of your pet’s vaccination and veterinary records.